-A score of 10 represents the lowest expected energy usage using current energy efficiency technologies which can be modeled using the Asset Score tool.
-A score of 8.5 represents a high-efficiency building that uses approximately 30% less energy than a building built to the AHSRAE 90.1-2004 energy code.
+A score of 10 represents a building where the lowest expected energy usage using current energy efficiency technologies, which can be modeled using the Asset Score tool, would qualify it to be considered a high-performance building.

 View the Commercial Building Energy Asset Score: Program Overview and Technical Protocol for additional details regarding the Energy Asset Scoring Scale.